+Our valuations are prepared on the basis of Fair Value and are reported as gross values (Fair value gross of any deduction made for typical purchaser costs).
 No allowance has been made in our valuations for expenses of realisation or for any taxation, which may arise in the event of a disposal.
+However, when we have used the discounted cash flow (DCF) methodology, we have deducted registration duty and transaction costs at the end of the model for the assessment of the exit value.
 All rental and capital values stated are exclusive of Valued Added Tax.